DiyorbekJDK/DiyorbekJDK/README.md

 - **Nickname:** Atom_Prod
 - **Philosophy:** Learn → Build → Share
 - **Focus:** Code, Design, Experiments
-- **Knowledge base:** Python / Kotlin / GD Tools
+- **Knowledge base:** Python / Kotlin / Graphic Design

 ---

 ### 🧾 About me

 Hi!
 Welcome here.
-Here I will share my works and projects in coding world.
+Here I will share my works and projects that were made in as part of the training.
+To see my main projects follow: [Atom_Prod](https://t.me/Diyorbekdavronov070072007)

 Some short biography of myself:
 I like to code, and I'm amateur programmer.